WANstorm/PossumBot/README.md

 ![](https://media.discordapp.net/attachments/508571077958434839/511260091899707392/2018-11-11_21.11.08.png)

 8. Paste your token into the token field, and save the file.
-Don't remove the "".
+Don't remove the quotes.

 9. Run start.bat (or start.sh if you're on linux)